HellsJanitor/28-Alphas-Later-v1/README.md

 Vehicles CANNOT be used underwater.

+## TRADERS

+Traders are now unprotected and can be fully destroyed.
+You can also build in trader compounds, including placing bedrolls and landclaims.

+Three new traders.
+Trader Red, found in the burnt forest and another food/farming vendor, Trader Hells found in the snow, and Trader Nancy, a book/magazine trader found in all trader compounds.

+Trader Nancy has an exclusive currency, scrap research.
+Books, magazines and schematics can be scrapped, and these scrapped items can be used to purchase books, magazines and schematics.

 # Contributors:

 Particle systems/Unity edits 				- Author: redbeardt

 28AL Item Offsets/Core						- Author: redbeardt

 Custom mesh files							- Author: Schrader97

 Farming template (xml code)					- Author: Gouki

-Original Chicken Coop model 			- Author: DocRabbit

 HJPlayerItemCount							- Author: w00kien00kie

 IDCCore										- Author: I Don't Care

+SCore										- Author: sphereII

+Lockpicking									- Author: Xyth/sphereII/Mumpfy

+KFCommonUtilityLib							- Author: closer_ex

+OcbMicroSplat and OcbMicroSplatOreVoxels	- Author: ocbMaurice

 NVG changes (xml code)						- Author: Khaine

+60 slot backpack							- Author: Khaine

 Khelldon Custom Menu 						- Author: Khelldon

 Custom Menu Music							- Author: Khaine

 Material Modifier 							- Author: Zilox

 ColoredContainerStates						- Author: Scomar

 WMMTraderQuestMap							- Author: w00kien00kie

 Radiated Wasteland (xml code)				- Author: gemini

+Custom Difficulty							- Author: Mythix

-Also a huge thank you to Frantic_Dan and redbeardt for the custom HUD base code, main menu localization changes, and to YubiNashi and Frantic_Dan for ideas/balancing and playtesting.
+Also a huge thank you to Frantic_Dan and redbeardt for the custom HUD base code and main menu localization changes, to Tormented Emu for retexturing of weapons, Frantic_Dan for xml contributions, and to YubiNashi and Frantic_Dan for ideas/balancing and playtesting.